BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 - GeneratedDialogTimelines
 - Dialog Assets

-The first three files are most likely what you'll be editing!
+The first three files are most likely what you'll be editing.
 They contain the bulk of the information needed to play a scene.
 The GeneratedDialogTimelines file and the Dialog Assets files are what help the game reference the first three files, and are necessary when creating new scenes and sets of dialog, but you might not be editing them as frequently for existing scenes.

 The first three files for a given scene/conversation will share the same file name, with the Scene files just having the word Scene appended to that name.
 The GeneratedDialogTimelines and Dialog Assets files, are merged files, with many entries for each set of dialog in the game.